parisrb/httpcron/README.md

 - install ruby 1.9.2
 - install the httpcron gem `gem install httpcron`
 - go to the target directory
-- create a `config.ru` file to setup the server
+- create a `config.ru` file to setup the server:

 ``` ruby
 # Setup the database url, see http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html for details